The robbery was reported by a clerk at am/pm, 2430 Joe Pombo Parkway, at 1:55 a.m.

-Tracy police received 184 calls for service on Wednesday, June 9.
-The following is a sample of those calls:
+Tracy police received 158 calls Tuesday, June 11.
+The following is a sampling of those calls.

 • This column includes a sample of items as reported in the Tracy Police Department dispatcher’s daily log.
 Additional information is based on reports from officers and other law enforcement agencies.
+Charges may have been added or dropped as of press time, and all suspects are assumed innocent until proven guilty.
 To report information anonymously about a crime: Crime Stoppers, 831-6847.